Archive for the ‘The Jimi Hendrix Experience’ Category

 I recall WT Grants on Salina Street in Syracuse had a huge record department, and stocked everything you could want, especially as WOLF, one of the town’s two Top 40 stations was pretty adventurous, playing a lot of obscure English rock and US RnB.
 This was a God send for me from ‘65 – ‘67, until they buckled and went all Billboard on us.
 That said record department had a soda counter attached to it, up a few steps with typical glittery colored American Graffiti style booths looking down on the hustle/bustle of kids pawing through and buying records (today you see the same activity at an Apple store or Game Stop), and they had a great jukebox.
 It was jammed with all the latest up and comers.
 I remember investing a dime to hear ‘Bend It’, well not only hear it but watch the single spin round on the store’s lavender/purple Rock-ola, at the same time admiring a factory printed Dave Dee, Dozy, Beaky, Mick & Tich jukebox tab to accompany it.
 I wonder where that tab ended up.
 Hate to think.

-My only problem with WT Grants or Walt’s being there were so many choices, and not enough money to buy them all on my $1/week allowance and a bit of cash from mowing lawns.
+My only problem with WT Grants or Walt’s being there were so many choices, and not enough money to buy them all on my $1 a week allowance and some cash from mowing lawns.
 I still get cold sweats hearing a lawn mover.
-I would literally walk up and back neighbor’s yards behind their mowers deciding what record this torturous act would earn me.
-I distinctly remember suffering through several yards earning enough to buy FRESH CREAM.
+I would literally walk up and back neighbor’s yards behind their mowers deciding what record this torturous act would earn me and I distinctly remember suffering through several yards earning enough to buy The Cream FRESH CREAM.
 I went cheap, and sprung for the mono pressing as they were $1 less.
-Who knew then that monos would end up way more valuable.
-Man, am I happy I bought them: Pink Floyd’s PIPER AT THE GATES OF DAWN, The Jimi Hendrix Experience AXIS: BOLD AS LOVE and Big Brother & The Holding Company CHEAP THRILLS to mention a few that reaped incredible returns.
+Who knew then that monos would end up way more valuable than their stereo counterparts.
+Man, am I happy I bought them: The Pink Floyd PIPER AT THE GATES OF DAWN, The Jimi Hendrix Experience AXIS: BOLD AS LOVE and Big Brother & The Holding Company CHEAP THRILLS to mention a few that reaped incredible returns.
 Well if I ever decide to sell them that is.
-I soon figured out other ways to get all these records – and more – for free.
+I soon figured out other ways to get all these records and more for free.
 That saga is covered in my Jack Dupree post for the more curious of you.

-Meanwhile, the one record that got played by WOLF (and I bet only by WOLF in the whole of the US as I’ve never seen it on any other local chart – ever) but NOT stocked, was ‘Richard Corey’ by Them.
-It’s actually a cover written by Paul Simon.
-Van Morrison reportedly hated it.
+Meanwhile, the one record that got played by WOLF (and I bet only by WOLF in the whole of the US as I’ve never seen it on any other local chart, ever) but not stocked, was ‘Richard Corey’ by Them.
+It’s actually a Paul Simon cover and Van Morrison reportedly hated it.

 If you couldn’t find something at Grant’s there was also Walt’s Records, just down a block and right next to a peanut shop, freshly roasting their wares.

 Walt’s was a great shrine to obscure stuff, and very RnB heavy.
-The place smelled fantastic – a constant mixture of fresh vinyl and roasted nuts.
+The place smelled fantastic, a constant mixture of vinyl and those roasted nuts.
 Like Grant’s, I was told they “couldn’t get” this single by Them either.
 “Couldn’t get”, what the hell does that mean?
 Turns out the lyric “He went home last night and put a bullet through his head” was a big deal….I’m guessing neither outlet dared stock it just in case.
-Guns were not cool once – it’s a shame that’s changed.
+Guns were not cool once.
+It’s a shame that’s changed.
 And it took me years to find this as I’m sure not many were pressed.
-How WOLF got away with playing ‘Richard Corey’ – a lot – for several weeks without a problem is surprising, but they did.
+How WOLF got away with playing ‘Richard Corey’ heavily for several weeks without a problem is surprising, but they did.

 The Heartbreakers